robertofranceschi/Sentiment-Analysis-on-Tripadvisor-reviews/README.md

 #### Results

-The selection of the best model was done experimentally by using the different parameters, such as the number of features, the choice of tokenization (unigrams and bigrams), the use of a normalizer etc.
+The selection of the best model was done experimentally by using the different parameters, such as the number of features, the choice of tokenization (unigrams and bigrams), the use of a normalizer etc. <br>
-Overall the best accuracy 0.9694 was obtained using Linear SVM with stemmer and token unigrams plus bigrams as features and emoticons replacement as pre-processing technique.
+Overall the **best accuracy 0.9694** was obtained using *Linear SVM* with stemmer and token unigrams plus bigrams as features and emoticons replacement as pre-processing technique.
 The main related issue was that with SVM was not performed aggressive feature selection.

 ---